Chapter 14. Creating exports using NFS

 This section describes how to create exports using NFS that can then be accessed externally from the OpenShift cluster.

-Follow the instructions below to create exports and access them externally from the OpenShift Cluster:
+Follow these instructions to create exports and access them externally from the OpenShift Cluster:

 To use NFS feature, you need to enable it in the storage cluster using the command-line interface (CLI) after the cluster is created.
 You can also enable the NFS feature while creating the storage cluster using the user interface.